What is Autonomous Marketing?

 - Google Ads: Performance Max Overview

-Agentic AI refers to artificial intelligence systems that can independently plan, make decisions, and execute multi-step tasks toward a goal — without requiring human input at each step.
-Unlike chatbots that respond to prompts, agentic AI takes initiative.
+Agentic AI refers to artificial intelligence systems that can independently plan, make decisions, and execute multi-step tasks toward a goal.
+Without.